llozano/content-services/README.md

 # Giphy Search API

 ## Introduction
-Giphy Search API allows to search for up to three `gifs` with multiple query terms.
+Giphy Search API allows to search for multiple `gifs` by passing one to many search terms or phrases.

-More on how to run this project [here link](Instructions.md).
+More on how to run this project follow these [Instructions link](Instructions.md).

 ### Search